 Many people associate allergies with outdoor environmental factors like pollen.
 But many allergens are also found in the home, and with so much time spent indoors in winter, we are just as susceptible.

 Common allergies are to things like house dust mites, pets, and mould – all of which are found in our homes, and get trapped indoors with tightly closed windows and doors keeping them in.

 Even being exposed to different perfumes and colognes at parties can trigger your allergies.
 If you find yourself coughing, sneezing, wheezing, or have a runny nose or itchy eyes, it could be winter allergies.

 The cleanest homes can still harbour mould spores, pet hairs, and dust mites, but there are ways to reduce these allergens in your own home – the NHS explains how.

 The next time someone gives you some winter health advice, consider how much truth there is to it, or whether it’s a myth better left in the past.
-You can also use the Dr Fox services to help care for winter-related health conditions such as dry skin and rosacea.
+You can also use the Dr Fox services to help care for conditions that often flare up in winter such as eczema and rosacea.